Kikobeats/retry-backoff/README.md

 Type: `function`</br>
 Default: `1000 * Math.pow(2, retry) + Math.random() * 100`

-The method uses for calculate the incremental delay between sucesive calls.
+The method uses for calculate the incremental delay between sucesive calls, where `retry` is attempt number (starts from 0).

 ### .reset